 Subcondral bone plate irregularity with intact overlying cartilage at the superolateral aspect of the patella, consistent with a dorsal defect of the patella.

-The dorsal defect of the patella is a normal developmental variant, present in 0,3 to 1% of the population that can be mistaken with a osteochondral lesion.
-It is usually assimptomatic, but sometimes it can be source of anterior knee pain.
-It is typically located in the superolateral aspect of the patella and usually presents with a normal overlying cartilage.
+The dorsal defect of the patella is a normal developmental variant, present in 0.3-1% of the population that can be mistaken with an osteochondral lesion.
+It is usually asymptomatic, but sometimes it can be a source of anterior knee pain.
+It is typically located in the superolateral aspect of the patella and usually presents with normal overlying cartilage.
 Healing may occur spontaneously.

-This patient also had a distended bursae anserina (not shown), likely the cause of his medial knee pain, being the dorsal defect an incidental finding.
+This patient also had a distended pes anserina bursa (not shown), likely the cause of his medial knee pain, with the dorsal defect an incidental finding.